vasilakisfil/Introspected-REST/README.md

 In theory, [JSONAPI](http://jsonapi.org/format) spec spemantics could also be applied using XML as the data format (like in the case of [HAL](https://tools.ietf.org/html/draft-kelly-json-hal-08)), or even YAML, however in practice we tend to forget that and we treat all Media Types as single and not composite.

-However, it should also be noted that the **Media Types and the content negotiation in general, are not restricted to HTTP only**.
-Although HTTP is one of the most popular application network protocols today, the same logics could be applied in other (mostly text-based) protocols like SIP, CoAP, QUIC etc.

 To sum up, the application level semantics are defined by the Media Type requested and should not be tightly coupled to the semantics of the message level (like JSON) or the underlying protocol level (like HTTP).